jdbonapos1/QACake/README.md

 # Planning
 I used Jira software to create my Kanban board, I selected the scrum model.
 Here I began with creating user stories and tasks, assigning them to appropriate epics.
 I also made sure to implement agile principles and moscow prioritisation while also providing story point estimates.
-AFter filling up the backlog, I started a sprint to help me track tasks.
-The sprint board was used to manage tasks moving them fron to do to in progress to done.
+AFter filling up the backlog, I started a sprint to help me track my tasks.
+The sprint board was used to manage tasks moving them from: - to do to in progress to - done.
 ![Example of the user stories board](https://user-images.githubusercontent.com/100294516/164675423-1385ba7d-e96d-48ba-a0b7-cad5ae5a70cb.png)

 ![Example of a user story](https://user-images.githubusercontent.com/100294516/164675878-13e127b9-c30d-4c3c-a9f4-e2fc360a7baa.png)